+BEAZER HOMES USA, INC.

+1000 Abernathy Road

+Р Suite 1200

+R Atlanta, Georgia 30328

+0 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+х

-The undersigned, having duly received the Notice of Annual Meeting and Proxy Statement of Beazer Homes USA, Inc., dated February 25, hereby appoints Ian J. McCarthy and Kenneth F. Khoury (each with full power to act alone and with power of substitution and revocation), to represent the undersigned and to vote, as designated on the reverse side, all shares of common stock of Beazer Homes USA, Inc., par value \$.001, which the undersigned is entitled to vote at the Annual Meeting of Stockholders of Beazer Homes USA, Inc. to be held at 11:00 a.m. on Tuesday, April 13, 2010 at Beazer Homes USA, Inc.'s offices at 1000 Abernathy Road, Suite 260, Atlanta, Georgia 30328 and at any adjournments or postponements thereof.
+substite stock o of Bea The undersigned, having duly received the Notice of Annual Meeting and Proxy Statement of Beazer Homes USA, Inc., February [], hereby appoints Ian J. McCarthy and Kenneth F. Khoury (each with full power to act alone and with power of ution and revocation), to represent the undersigned and to vote, as designated on the reverse side, all shares of common f Beazer Homes USA, Inc., par value \$.001, which the undersigned is entitled to vote at the Annual Meeting of Stockholders zer Homes USA, Inc. to be held at 11:00 a.m. on Tuesday, April 13, 2010 at Beazer Homes USA, Inc.'s offices at bernathy Road, Suite 1200, Atlanta, Georgia 30328 and at any adjournment or adjournments thereof.

 Address Changes/Comments:

-$(If you noted any Address\ Changes/Comments\ above,\ please\ mark\ corresponding\ box\ on\ the\ reverse\ side.)$
+(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

 (Continued and to be signed on the reverse side)